 Canadian Food Inspection Agency (CFIA) Regulations

-The Canadian Food Inspection Agency (CFIA) regulates the importation of plant, animal, and food products.
+The Canadian Food Inspection Agency (CFIA) regulates the importation and exportation of plant, animal, and food products.

 The CFIA Request for Release (Form 5272)